jjaybrown/jasonbrown-io/content/blog/test-for-confidence-not-coverage.md

 ---
 external: false
 title: "Test for confidence not coverage"
-description: "Engineering teams are still targeted one lines covered vs confidence"
+description: "Engineering teams are still targeted on lines of code covered by a test.
+This silly method of validating code confidence costs time, money, customers and engineering cycles.
+Let's stop using it."
 date: 2024-02-09
-draft: false
 ---

 In software engineering, the goal of testing should be gaining confidence, not just achieving a high percentage of line coverage.
 While conventional testing methodologies such as unit testing is important for identifying issues within business logic, they don't always provide a comprehensive view of system reliability.
 Unit testing should be measuring the input/output of data - not functionality.